 The Company is exposed to a range of financial risks.
-These currently mainly comprise default risks in connection with receivables from customers, performance by suppliers, liquidity risks and risks relating to interest and exchange rate fluctuations.
+These currently mainly comprise default risks in connection with receivables from customers, performance by suppliers and risks relating to interest and exchange rate fluctuations.
+In addition, future engineering projects have to be financed over the project term to a significant extent.
+The risks arising from the assumption of the financing function by issuing loans and comfort letters to group companies are still considered to be very low.

 Receivable default risks are all but eliminated by means of the preventive assessment of the creditworthiness of non-OEM customers as well as the ongoing monitoring of compliance with agreed payment deadlines for all customers.
+Despite the diesel issue at Volkswagen AG, we still consider the default risk of the receivables from the Volkswagen Group to be very low.
 Monitoring and creditworthiness assessments are also carried out regularly with respect to suppliers.
 Replacement suppliers are built up if critical trends are identified.